 Rosalind Williams graduated from NIDA’s voice studies course in 1996 and has been teaching voice to trainee actors for over a decade, including students at NIDA’s Young Actor’s Studio, TAFE Queensland and QUT.

 Having majored in drama and English at UQ, Rosalind brings her love of literature and theatre history to her voice teaching.
 She also has an MA in creative industries (film) from QUT and is fascinated by film voice and acting methodologies.

 Rosalind has a graduate diploma in education, a certificate IV in training and assessment and she is a qualified yoga teacher (IYTA).
 She synthesises her interest in voice and movement in her teaching.

 Rosalind has studied with Bill Pepper, Betty Williams, Rowena Baylos, Cicely Berry, Barbara Houseman, Kristin Linklater, Nancy Krebs and Katerina Moriatis.
-She completed the introductory Lessac workshop at NIDA in 2018, and is currently part way through obtaining designation as a Linklater teacher.
+She completed the introductory Lessac workshop at NIDA in 2018, and is certified by Kristin Linklater to teach the world-renowned Linklater voice method.